danielhmills/virtuoso-nosql-bridge/README.md

 # Instructions

+## Installation

+Run the `install.sql` via iSQL or your preferred interface.

+## Connecting Virtuoso to an ODBC DSN
-## Connect an ODBC DSN to Virtuoso Using
+Connect an ODBC DSN to Virtuoso Using
 ```
 vd_remote_data_source('{DSN Name}', null, '{Username}', '{Password}');
 vdd_disconnect_data_source('{DSN Name}');